GyaneshSamanta/Electrothon-2021-EcommerceV2.0/README.md

 Right now we have only added some statistics about children who go missing, when we add the number of adults who go missing as well, these statistics turn uglier.

-**Find My Human aims at reuniting families by assisting in Search for the missing.**

 ## About Spyne.ai 🔧
 ### What